hooktstudios/capistrano-recipes/README.md

 Check the provided sample configuration (config-samples/unicorn.rb)

+## PHP-fpm reload

+You may need to reload php-fpm if you are using APC or other accelerators because of symlinks caching issues.

+Your deployment user will need permission to reload php-fpm.
+You may edit your /etc/sudoers like so for userx:

+    userx ALL=(root) NOPASSWD: /usr/sbin/service php5-fpm reload

 ## CakePHP recipe

 To set database configuration and other environment configurations, we use a symlinked shared config file named bootstrap.local.php.